mjamilasfihani/BHPGenerator/README.md

   1. If you have more than 1 view files, then separate your view using `::`.
   2. So, your view will be `Generate::view('view_1::view_2::view_3')`

-This `initialize(string)` function is used to tell the Generator which asset will use.
-In case the default value is `default`, and you can see this 3 use case is same too.
+This `initialize(string)` function is used to tell the Generator which asset will be used.
+The default value is `default`.

-    return Generate::default('your_view_name');
     return Generate::initialize('default')->default('your_view_name');

 Anyway I include <a href="https://getstisla.com" target="_blank">Stisla</a> at this library.
 And here is the use case.